-For Plan purposes, your "compensation" is generally your pay as reported on Form W-2 plus any pre-tax contributions you make to this Plan or other RF CUNY employee benefit plans.
+For Plan purposes, your "Compensation" is generally your pay as reported on Form W-2 plus any pre-tax contributions you make to this Plan or other RF CUNY employee benefit plan.
 Certain items of Compensation are excluded, however, such as deferred compensation payments received after termination of employment, taxable fringe benefits, backpay awards, differential wage payments, and payments you receive on account of an election not to participate in the RF CUNY's health benefit plan.
-For certain disabled participants, deemed disability compensation is included for Plan purposes to the extent necessary for contributions made by the insurance carrier pursuant to the RF CUNY's long-term disability plan.